uncenter/uncenter.dev/src/posts/thoughts-on-eleventy.md

 Another noticeable problem with the homepage is the Quick Start section, as seen below.
 It's not particularly bad but I've come to realize, after [witnessing](https://hachyderm.io/@KatherineInCode/109866326892317408) and interacting with people new to Eleventy, that many, many people are unfamiliar with the command line.
 While it is super important at some point to learn and understand how to use it, there ought to be a better way to explain how to make a new `index.md` file than using the `echo` command.
 The section also doesn't explain how to set up a folder structure, a configuration, or anything you actually need to do for a proper site.
 I know that Eleventy tries to remain as un-opinionated as possible, but this is hindering more than helping.
 Instead of going around the issue, why don't we address it by providing multiple simple methods of organizing a project.

-{% image "images/thoughts-on-eleventy/quick-start-section.png", "The quick start section on the homepage with instructions on how to get started." %}
+{% image "images/thoughts-on-eleventy/quick-start-section.png", "The quick start section on the homepage, contains instructions on how to get started." %}

 On a better note though, here is a part I actually like about the homepage.

-{% image "images/thoughts-on-eleventy/faster-websites-animation.png", "The speed race visual/animation showcasing 11ty's prowess over competing web frameworks." %}
+{% image "images/thoughts-on-eleventy/faster-websites-animation.png", "An animation
+showcasing 11ty's prowess over competing static site generators in a race-like fashion." %}

 I love this animation and it's a convincing visual.
 Makes me glad I chose Eleventy!